 Lying off of Thailand’s east coast in the Gulf of Thailand, Koh Samui offers everything you could possibly want in a tropical retreat: white sandy beaches, coconut palms, fresh seafood and warm, clear waters.
 With an area of 247 square kilometers, Koh Samui is the largest island in an archipelago of around 80 islands.
 We stay in a resort that is located a stone's throw away from the beach and has all the amenities that you may require, including a bar and swimming pool.
 All of our rooms are twin share and come with an en suite bathroom.
 Approx travel times: Transfer from hotel to pier: 15 min each way Ferry Koh Phangan to Koh Samui: 45 minutes

 You will have an early start from Nakhon Si Thammarat today.
 Take the option of a bicycle-rickshaw to meander through the streets and lanes of Georgetown.
 You can also see colourful bazaars, bargain at the night markets or visit numerous Chinese temples.
 If time allows, a visit to the Butterfly Farm on the north of the island offers a great insight into Malaysia's fascinating insects, Penang has something to offer everyone.
 Food is also a treat here, with an impressive variety from Chinese to Malay and Indian.
 Don't miss the waterfront night market that serves up excellent local food.
-Approx travel times: Private bus from Nakkon Si Thammarat to Satun: 4 hours (not including border crossing) Private bus from Satun to Penang: 4 1/2 hours
+Approx travel times: Boat and private bus from Koh Samui to Satun: 6.5 hours (not including border crossing) Private bus from Satun to Penang: 4.5 hours

 This morning we head for the hills (approx. 6 hours).
 The Cameron Highlands hill station is one of Malaysia's most famous.
 Established in 1885 by William Cameron, a British surveyor, the hill station is famous for its tea plantations and strawberry farms.
 The drive takes us from the flat lowlands through to mountainous terrain.
 In your free time you may want to take a walk along one of the many well marked trails, visit the tea plantations or just relax and enjoy the cooler temperatures!